Taxis in Dubai now on ZED, A home-grown mobility revolution powered by Al Ghurair

 Rhythm, ZED's unique feature, redefines convenience by allowing customers to book all their recurring trips at once, saving time and effort.
 Customers can select the days they need a ride and customise the pick-up times for each day.
 Whether it’s daily, weekly, or specific days, ZED takes care of everything.

-“Our goal with ZED is to create a service that combines convenience, customisation, and reliability while representing the best of Dubai’s innovative spirit,” said Badr Al Ghurair, CEO of ZED.
-“This isn’t just about providing another ride-hailing app; it’s about setting a new benchmark for urban mobility by merging advanced technology with trusted taxi services.”
+"Our goal with ZED is to create a service that combines convenience, customisation, and reliability while representing the best of Dubai's innovative spirit," said Badr Al Ghurair, Chief executive officer of ZED.
+"This isn't just about providing another ride-hailing app; it's about setting a new benchmark for urban mobility by merging advanced technology with trusted taxi services."

-“Al Ghurair has always been at the forefront of empowering innovation,” commented John Iossifidis, Group chief executive officer of Al Ghurair.
-“ZED is a natural extension of this ethos, providing a digital-first approach to transportation while enhancing the role of taxis as a cornerstone of Dubai’s mobility landscape.”

 ZED by Al Ghurair underscores the group's commitment to redefining transportation by seamlessly blending its heritage with modern innovation.
 This partnership perfectly aligns with Dubai’s vision of being a smart, connected city and its goal of reaching 80 per cent of all taxi rides through e-hailing.